MarcoKuehne/seminars_in_applied_economics/README.md

 ### Assignments

 The *Exercises* folder contains an up-to-date version of the weekly home assignments.
-Upload your solutions (as .html file) on Microsoft Teams.
+Upload your solutions (as .R or .Rmd and .html file) on Microsoft Teams.

 ### Lecture